Salable/node-sdk/docs/versioned_docs/version-2.8.0/products/get-pricing-table.md

 _Type:_ `string`

-The `uuid` of the Product to build the pricing table from
+The `uuid` of the Product to build the pricing table for

 ---